vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 #### Custom processing of specific response content types

-An external service can also be configured to do additional processing of the response that Cloud Director returns to all requests which have a specific `Content-Type` of the response.
-Again, to do this, we need to create a rule in Cloud Director telling which responses get processed by which external services by creating an API filter:
+An external service can also be configured to do additional processing of the response that VMware Cloud Director returns to all requests which have a specific `Content-Type` of the response.
+Again, to do this, we need to create a rule in VMware Cloud Director telling which responses get processed by which external services by creating an API filter:

 ```json
 POST /cloudapi/1.0.0/apiFilters